 Unless it is blazing hot or frigidly cold, turn off your engine if you do not plan to move in the next few minutes.
 This saves fuel and lowers emissions.
 Traffic jams in urban areas are a major contributor to smog and poor air quality.
 Roll the windows down or bundle up.

 Tune your radio to the local Department of Transportation station.
 This frequency will relay traffic information and make drivers aware of any alternate routes around the jam.
 If you do not know the DOT radio station, try listening for a traffic update on a local station.
 Just remember to turn your battery off after a few minutes.
 A dead battery equals a stalled car and you do not want to be the cause of yet another traffic jam!
+Here is what to do if you forgot to turn off your battery and got stuck on the road:

 Stay alert.
 Sure, you have not moved an inch in thirty minutes.
 But if you are asleep when things start moving, you are going to be in for a rude awakening by other drivers.
 Do not recline in your driver’s seat, no matter how temping it is.
 Your eyes will be off the road and that will put you in a vulnerable situation in the open freeway.